myfirebase/docs/docs/directory-structure.md

 #### `/build`

-Apparently, you may not touch anything right here, this directory contains all the **build** files managed by node.js
+Apparently, you may not touch anything right here, this directory contains all the **build** files managed by node.js unless you want to specify some of your additional configuration such as development server port, service-workers or even changing web pack configuration.

 #### `/config`

-Where development and production mode configurations are located.
+Where the development and the production mode configuration are located.

 #### `/static`

-Where static files are located, images and icons are used as a static assets into your applications and provide them to support Progressive web applications.
+Where static files are located, images and icons are used as a static assets into your applications.

 #### `/tests`

-Where your application tests are located, by defualt Myfirebase comes with eslint and karma for unit testing, you are free to integrate others libraries and plugins such like [night watch](http://nightwatchjs.org/) e2e.
+Where your application tests are located, by default Myfirebase comes with eslint and karma for unit testing, you are free to integrate others libraries and plugins such as [night watch](http://nightwatchjs.org/) e2e.